mattmilburn/strapi-plugin-preview-button/MIGRATION.md

 };
 ```

-### The parameters for the `before-build-url` custom hook have changed
+### Parameters for the `before-build-url` custom hook have changed
 Previously, the parameters for the custom hook `before-build-url` included a `state` prop which should be returned by your custom hook.
-This prop name is changing from `state` to `options`.
+This prop is now removed and in its place are the props `draft` to `published`.

+The `state` prop always represented either the `draft` or `published` prop from the plugin config, but now the return value of your hook should return both props instead of just one.

 #### ❌ Not correct
 ```js